-Core Skill Area Description Representative Instructional Strategies WebQuest: An inquiry-oriented lesson format in which most or all of the information that learners work with comes from the Web.
+Core Skill Area Description Representative Instructional Strategies WebQuest : An inquiry-oriented lesson format in which most or all of the information that learners work with comes from the Web.
 Source mining: Reviewing the bibliographies of research studies or articles on a topic to see which names or works are referenced repeatedly to get an overview of key scholars or sources in the field.
 Annotated bibliography: A bibliography that includes a brief summary of each source and a commentary about its usefulness to the inquiry along with the source's citation.
-Question formulation technique: The teacher provides a stimulus from which students openly brainstorm questions; students then categorize the questions as either openended or closed-ended, work on improving them, prioritize them, use them, and reflect on their use.
+Question formulation technique: The teacher provides a stimulus from which students openly brainstorm questions; students then categorize the questions as either open- ended or closed-ended, work on improving them, prioritize them, use them, and reflect on their use.
 Argumentation The process of making a claim and developing a line of reasoning supported by evidence.
 Socratic seminar: A focused discussion in which students engage with open-ended questions tied to a specific topic or text.
 The Critical components of argumentation include: discussion continues with student responses and, when needed, additional open-ended questions that allow students to express their thesis or question development ideas and engage in complex thinking. developing a line of reasoning Debate: The presentation of an informal or making claims formal argumentation that defends a claim with reasons, while others defend different selecting evidence and attributing its use claims about the same topic or issue.
-The goal is to debate ideas without attacking the providing commentary people who defend those ideas. considering other perspectives Outlining/Reverse outlining: Using a drawing a conclusion system of numerals and letters to identify relationships between key points and attention to grammar, usage, and mechanics supporting evidence at appropriate balance of line of reasoning.
-This prior to the writing product. supporting evidence and to ensure an appropriate balance of ideas and a coherent line of reasoning.
-This process can be done prior to the writing process and/or at the end (in reverse) when students are revising and
+The goal is to debate ideas without attacking the providing commentary people who defend those ideas. considering other perspectives Outlining/Reverse outlining: Using a drawing a conclusion system of numerals and letters to identify attention to grammar, usage, and mechanics relationships between key points and supporting evidence and to ensure an appropriate balance of ideas and a coherent line of reasoning.
+This process can be done prior to the writing process and/or at the enc (in reverse) when students are revising and editing their work.